steilerDev/icloud-photos-sync/README.md

 ## Documentation

 A [*Get Started Guide* can be found on GH Pages](https://steilerdev.github.io/icloud-photos-sync/get-started/).
-Additional documentation and further resources - including my [personal use case / workflow](https://steilerdev.github.io/icloud-photos-sync/dev/motivation/) - are published there as well
+Additional documentation and further resources - including my [personal use case / workflow](https://steilerdev.github.io/icloud-photos-sync/dev/motivation/) - are published there as well.

 ## Limitations